 Over time, with the two holidays celebrated on the same day with many of the same traditions, “Yuletide” became largely synonymous with Christmas.

-Yuletide Symbols & Traditions
+Yule Symbols & Traditions

-The Yule Tree originally represented the Tree of Life (or the World Tree) to early pagans.
+The Yule Tree originally represented the Tree of Life (or the World Tree) to early Pagans.
 It was decorated with natural ornaments such as pine cones and fruit, and some cultures later strung garlands of berries or popcorn so birds and wildlife could feast when visiting the tree.